RustyYato/RustyYato.github.io/_posts/2021-02-22-Type-Families-1_5.md

 }
 ```

-And that's how we get the implementation shown in Part 1.
+And that's how we get the [implementation]({% post_url 2021-02-15-Type-Families-1 %}#otp_impls) shown in Part 1.
 But why does this work?
-For the exact same reason as traits, adding a generic parameter to a struct increases it's functional parameters, so instead of `ResultFamily: Type` it is now `ResultFamily: Type -> Type`.
+Because, like traits, we can think of a generic `struct` as a function.
+Each generic parameter is is an input, but `struct` "functions" have only one output (the struct itself).
+So instead of `ResultFamily: Type` it is now `ResultFamily: Type -> Type`.
 If we look a the broader picture, we see that we've transformed `Result: Type -> Type -> Type` into `ResultFamily: Type -> Type`.
 This is currying in action!
 Just like doing the following in normal Rust.

 ```rust
 fn curry_result(